How to Make a Graphic Designer Cover Letter (With Examples)

 Don't forget about the personal qualities that an employer may expect from you.

-8. Information About Education
+8. Information about Your Education

 9. Optimal Size

-10. A Word Of Gratitude
+10. A Word of Gratitude

 So, to recap, a cover letter is a candidate's story about their qualifications that also includes a glimpse into who they are as a person.